 From the providerís perspective, the challenge and opportunity is to address the three critical factors that will be paramount in this new environment:

-The Productivity Commission has recommended that the users of aged care services should make a greater contribution to the cost of their care, which is similar to the approach proposed in the UK Dilnot Report Commission on Funding of Care and Support - July 2011.
+The Productivity Commission has recommended that the users of aged care services should make a greater contribution to the cost of their care.
 The Productivity Commission proposed that prices would be established through a combination of market forces and the provision of subsidies reflecting the real cost of delivering care and related services.

 These initiatives open the door to a more viable industry in which consumers are able to exercise choice in relation to accommodation and services.
 The burden for doing so will drive higher expectations for value and quality.